EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

-# Service Architecture for OpenID Connect
+# Proxy Authorization for OpenID Connect

 The edu-ID Mobile App provides an authorization and authentication interface for securely connecting third party apps with services in the trust domain of Swiss academic services.
 The edu-ID Mobile App ensures that commercial and non-commercial third party apps can provide added value services based on the existing service infrastructure in Swiss higher education institutions.
 The edu-ID App's key function is to authorise third party apps on a user's device with academic services within the edu-ID federation.
 It helps to bridge the user/app store trust domain on the user devices and the trust domain within the Swiss Academic Service Federation.